-In some colleges or universities, a student is expected to take two years of general coursework before becoming admitted to a hygienist program.
-These general education courses will typically include courses in liberal arts education, such as sociology, psychology and English.
+A student must take two years of general coursework in some colleges or universities before becoming admitted to a hygienist program.
+These general education courses will typically include courses in liberal arts education, such as sociology, psychology, and English.

-Once you're admitted to a dental hygiene school, you'll be expected to take classes specific to your major.
-Typical classes include the following:
+Once admitted to a dental hygiene school, you take classes specific to your major.
+Typical courses include the following:

 In addition to the above courses, you must also complete classes in radiology.
 You must also gain knowledge about various dental materials used on the job.

 In addition to your classes, most programs require students to complete clinical work.
 This clinical work involves working in a supervised environment while providing patient care.
-You will be trained to focus on caring for a patient's dental health.
-This involves examining patients for diseases and educating patients about caring for their teeth and gums.
+Your training focuses on caring for a patient’s dental health, examining patients for diseases, and educating patients about caring for their teeth and gums.

-In many cases, a registered dental hygienist will go on to certify in a particular area after obtaining a degree.
-For instance, some job seekers pursue further certification in the areas of public health, education, marketing or business administration.
+In many cases, a registered dental hygienist will certify in a particular area after obtaining a degree.
+For instance, some job seekers pursue further certification in public health, education, marketing, or business administration.

 Keep in mind that every school is different.
 For more information about a school, visit its website or contact an advisor at the school.

-Continuing education is also important for hygienists.
-This is because technology and dental practices and methods are constantly changing in the field of dental care.
+Continuing education is also essential for hygienists because technology, dental practices, and methods are constantly changing in dental care.
 A registered dental hygienist should stay abreast of changes in the field.
 Joining American Dental Hygienist Association or monitoring the American Dental Association website can help a hygienist stay educated.
 The ADA and the ADHA also provide information on conferences and continuing education information.

-Work experience is also important for job seekers in the field of dental hygiene services.
-Clinical work while earning a degree in dental hygiene will typically prepare workers by giving them real world experience.
+Work experience is also crucial for job seekers in the field of dental hygiene services.
+Clinical work while earning a degree in dental hygiene will typically prepare workers by giving them real-world experience.
 However, some employers may want their job candidates to have 1-2 years of experience after completing a degree.